 He who distinguishes the true savor of his food can never be a glutton; he who does not cannot be otherwise.

 The Prodigal Son, Gerrit Van Honthorst, 1622 (the young man's new "friends" prey on his wealth.)
 Eating, drinking, and making merry...

-Meditation Two expensive breakfast In this re-told tale, King Midas has been given the ability to turn to gold all that he touches - including his food, his garden roses, and, later in the story, his beloved daughter.
+Meditation Two (Insight) Expensive Breakfast In this re-told tale, King Midas has been given the ability to turn to gold all that he touches - including his food, his garden roses, and, later in the story, his beloved daughter.
 And, truly, my dear little folks, did you ever hear of such a pitiable case in all your lives?
 Here was literally the richest breakfast that could be set before a king, and its very richness made it absolutely good for nothing.
 The poorest laborer, sitting down to his crust of bread and cup of water, was far better off than King Midas, whose delicate food was really worth its weight in gold.
 And what was to be done?
 Already, at breakfast, Midas was excessively hungry.
 Would he be less so by dinner time?
 And how ravenous would be his appetite for supper, which must undoubtedly consist of the same sort of indigestible dishes as those now before him!
 How many days, think you, would he survive a continuance of this rich fare? -Nathaniel Hawthorne 1804-1864 The Golden Touch

 The Last Word